 Labeling farm-raised seafood as wild-caught is an issue that dates back at least a decade.
 In 2005, the New York Times ran a story revealing that fish sold as wild salmon by several high-end New York City markets was actually farm-raised and selling for as much as $29 a pound, while real farmed salmon sold for $5 to $12 a pound.
-And last year, Time reported on an Oceana study claiming that almost half the “wild” salmon collected from restaurants and grocery stores was mislabeled.
+And in 2016, Time reported on an Oceana study claiming that almost half the “wild” salmon collected from restaurants and grocery stores was mislabeled.

 The USDA is working to create guidelines that would allow for the sale of certified organic seafood, but that could be a few years away.
 For now, if you want to eat seafood that’s safe for you and your family, look for varieties that are low in mercury — such as salmon, trout and catfish — and focus on buying seafood that’s caught using sustainable practices.